thili-wasu/python-intro-course/projectList.md

 ## 2. **Project Description**

 ## 2.1.
-Compare atmospheric data simulated with different atmospheric model resolution
+Compare atmospheric data simulated with different atmospheric model resolution [2 persons]
 **objectives:**
 The objective of this project is to compare atmospheric data from 3 run of the atmospheric model [MESONH](http://mesonh.aero.obs-mip.fr/mesonh57) run at 3 different resolutions: M1 (2km), M2(400m), M3(80m).
 The 3 models come from the same two-way nested simulation.
 A two-way nested simulation involves simulation models that interact with each other, allowing information to flow in both directions.
 This is common in atmospheric models where different scales or processes are interdependent, and each model can influence the other.
 Here the three model are nested with a focus on the area around el Pont de Vilomara.
 ![pgd](Data/pgds.png)